cosmos/sdk-tutorials/academy/xl-run-prod/2-keys.md

 # Prepare a validator and keys

 In the [previous section](./1-software.md), you prepared a binary for your nodes.
 Some of your nodes will be validators.
 To propose and sign blocks, validators need access to private keys on an on-going basis.
+A regular node does not need keys.

 Here you learn how to prepare a validator and handle its keys.
 This works whether you are preparing a validator to join a preexisting network, or you are setting up your validator to be part of the [genesis](./genesis.md).